Tag: Fish

 Fish Fillet Recipe

 No-bake recipe of dory fish fillet seasoned and coated with egg, flour and breadcrumbs.
 One can serve these as party snacks with tartar, mayonnaise or mustard dips.
 For accompaniment as mains serve them with some greens.
-An even easier and quick way is making a fish fillet sandwich or serving them on a slice of baguette topped with sauce during a weekend get-together party.
+An even easier and quick way is making a fish fillet sandwich.
+You can also serve them on a slice of baguette topped with sauce during a weekend get-together party.

 Preparation time: 25 minutes